Save on Your Next DIY Home Project: A Guide

 Know when (and where) to shop and rent

 When it comes to home projects, there are some tools you will want by your side forever.
 There are other tools you only need for a few days.
 There are some tools that are so expensive that renting is your only option.
+Not only do you need to be smart about buying or renting tools, but you also need to be wise when it comes to the materials you need especially for outdoors.
+When it comes to outdoors, choosing the right materials for your balcony or patio, or deck, you might want to consider installing a composite decking material to avoid time-consuming maintenance or the risk of wood degrading over time.

 Knowing the difference and which tools are best to buy and which are best to rent is deceptively simple.
 Tools that are universally essential, like screwdrivers (and electric drills), can be used on projects, to repair, and have so many different uses that you are usually better off having one than none.